The Belle City Manufacturing Company (Part I)

 The Fordson was much smaller and lighter than the behemoths being produced by other farm equipment companies, and Henry Ford offered the Fordson to the farming public at $890.00.
 This attractive price gave the small farmer a first real opportunity to be able to afford a gasoline-powered alternative to horses on the small family farm.
 Farmers put the little Fordson to work on a great number of farming tasks and sales grew like wildfire across the United States.
 In the post-war depression year of 1921, Henry Ford cut the price of his popular little Fordson by $165, to $625.
 (Lee Klanchner, Farmall Tractors [Motorbooks International: Osceola, Wisc.
 1995] p.
 21.)
 Originally, it was the 5,708 pound Titan 10-20 that was regarded as the “small tractor” for the “small farmer.”
 At $1,250, it was an attractive alternative to the much larger, pre-World War I gasoline-powered tractors.
 (Lee Klancher, International Harvester [Motorbooks International: Osceola, Wisc.
 1996] p.
 37.)
 Until 1921, IHC’s Titan 10-20 tractor was the most popular tractor in terms of sales.
 In 1921, 7,729 Titans would be sold to American farmers.
 However, in comparison with the Fordson, the Titan was still a large, bulky tractor with a high price tag.
 Furthermore, the Titan was difficult to start and operate.
 (See “Farming with a 10-20 Titan” at page 16 in the May/June 1996 Belt Pulley.)
 Consequently, the Fordson easily surpassed the Titan in sales in 1921, with 36,000 Fordsons produced that year–nearly five times the number of Titans sold that same year.
 Clearly, in the post World War I era, the future of farming belonged to the small tractor.
 This trend represented a revolution in the production of farm tractors, and also affected other farm machinery markets–for instance, the thresher market.
 Smaller tractors were unable to power the large threshers and farmers turned in droves to small thresher manufacturers, like Belle City.

 As noted above, Belle City had been producing small threshers since they were founded, and this production continued on a limited basis through the First World War.
 Now, with the increasing sales of small tractors, Belle City threshers suddenly became popular products.
-In an ironic twist of fate, the very decision made in 1893, which steered Belle City out of the large thresher market and into small thresher production, intended to preserve for Case the bulk of the large thresher market, actually put Belle City in a better position than Case to meet the requirements of the new farm market following the war.
+In an ironic twist of fate, the very decision made in 1893, which steered Belle City out of the large thresher market and into small thresher production and intended to preserve for Case the bulk of the more profitable large thresher market, actually put Belle City in a better position than Case to meet the requirements of the new farm market following the war.
 Now it was Case that was scrambling to make changes in its threshers.

 Besides selling its threshers for the United States domestic market, Belle City also did business in Mexico and South America.
 Belle City became a major employer in the city of Racine, and by 1916, at the beginning of the period of the boom, the company employed 175 workers.